Ewen MacPherson of Cluny: Clan MacPherson

 The territory of the Clan MacPherson covered Badenoch, south-east of Loch Ness, but the Macphersons were also part of a federation of other clans, called the Chattan Confederation (also called Clan Chattan).
 This alliance, which dated back to the 13th century, included the Mackintoshes, MacGillivrays, Davidsons, Shaws, and others.
 A meeting of these allied clans in 1724 established that leadership was with the Mackintoshes.

 1742

 The year 1742 marked his arrival into the interconnected world of Scottish affairs.
 On marrying Lord Lovat's daughter Jean (Jenny) in 1742, Cluny took over management of his father's estate.
 At the request of the Duke of Gordon (the clan's feudal superior), he undertook to protect a wide area of land from cattle thieving.

-Also in 1742, he signed a bond of friendship with his father-in-law Simon Fraser (chief of Clan Fraser) and with his cousin, Donald Cameron (chief of Clan Cameron), "binding themselves and their followers to stand by and support each other".
+Also in 1742, he signed a bond of friendship with his father-in-law Simon Fraser (chief of Clan Fraser) and with his cousin, Donald Cameron of Lochiel (chief of Clan Cameron), "binding themselves and their followers to stand by and support each other".
 This was an attempt to loosen the tie to the Mackintoshes, and may have been a factor in his later recruitment to the Jacobite cause.